 In certain circumstances, you may not be able to meet face to face with tenants before their desired move-in date.
 Some employees are moving to the area from all across the nation.
 Skype, Facetime, or any other method to discuss the rental situation can go a long way in finding the tenant right for you.

-2) Your tenant is an eligible employee and,
+2. Your tenant is an eligible employee

-Voucher(s) are not refundable; not for resale; cannot be carried over to the following season; and are not transferable for other resort offerings or services.
-All aspects of this program are reviewed each year before the onset of the new winter season, Mt Hood Meadows may decide to alter or terminate the program at the time of review.
+Voucher(s) are not refundable, not to be re-sold, cannot be carried over to the following season, and are not transferable for other resort offerings or services.
+All aspects of this program are reviewed each year before the onset of the winter season.
+Mt.
+Hood Meadows may decide to alter or terminate the program at the time of review.

-If you need, a physical application to be mailed to you, it can be requested through the mail by contacting the Human Resources office at 503-337-2222 x1388
+If you need a physical application to be mailed to you, it can be requested by calling 503-337-2222 x1215.

-If you were a successful landlord from the 2016-17, 2017-18, or 2018-19 winter season and are renting to the same tenant or tenants again for this 2019-20 winter season, you could qualify for the incentive vouchers.
+Returning landlord/employee agreements: If you were a successful landlord from the 2016-17, 2017-18, 2018-19, or 2019-20 winter seasons and are renting to the same tenant or tenants again for the 2020-21 winter season, you could qualify for the incentive voucher(s).
 Rent over the cap will be grandfathered into the returning landlord/employee program for returning landlord/tenant relationships.
 Please apply though the online application at the link above.
 Respond with, "Yes" when asked if you are, "a successful T4T landlord from either the 2016-17, 2017-18, 2018-19 or 2019-20 winter seasons with a returning employee tenant agreement."

 Our program coordinators will follow up with you after your application has been received.
-To qualify as a returning landlord, you will be asked to submit a copy of the signed lease agreement for this winter season and signed release of liability.
+To qualify as a returning landlord you will be asked to submit a copy of the signed lease agreement for this winter season and signed Release of Liability.